tools module

 primary key of last inserted run, the other runs have runId: returnValue-1, returnValue-2, …

-waLBerla.tools.sqlitedb.checkAndUpdateSchema(data, tableName, dbFile='database.sqlite', referenceRuns=False)
+waLBerla.tools.sqlitedb.checkAndUpdateSchema(data, tableName, dbFile='database.sqlite', referenceRuns=False, alter_table=False)

 Alters a sqlite table in order to match the given data: